Essential Homework Before Buying Your First Property

 The bottom line

 Buying your first home, though exciting and life-changing, is a complex and emotional process.
 You’ll go into it with more confidence and self-assurance if you know what’s required financially and that you’re taking advantage of all the incentives for first-time buyers.
 For any further calculations you’d like to make, please check out the Wowa tools.
+You can also compare some of Canada’s best mortgage rates on WOWA.

 - Know how much home you can afford.
 Royal Bank of Canada.